ForlinxEmbedded/ForlinxEmbedded.github.io/nuvoton/ok-ma35-s21/_sources/OK-MA35-S21_User_Hardware_Manual.md.txt

 ## 4\.
 Hardware Design Guide

-**1. I2C requirements  **
+**1. I2C requirements**

-- **Multiple slave devices can be mounted on a set of I2C buses, please ensure that there are no address conflicts;  **
-- **A pull-up resistor needs to be added to the I2C bus, but do not use multiple resistors for pull-up;  **
-- **Please pay attention to level matching between the I2C on the SoM and the I2C on the slave device.**
+**- Multiple slave devices can be mounted on a set of I2C buses, please ensure that there are no address conflicts;** **-A pull-up resistor needs to be added to the I2C bus, but do not use multiple resistors for pull-up;  ** **-Please pay attention to level matching between the I2C on the SoM and the I2C on the slave device.**

 **2. VBAT pin processing
 When using the RTC function on the SoM, a 3.3V power supply must be provided at the VBAT pin, and this power supply can be maintained when it is powered off.**